psychemedia/middle-english-romances/sir-orfeo.md

 And herkneth when thai ben al ftille,
 He toke his harp and tempred fchille.
 The blifuleft notes he herped there,
-That euer ani man y herd with ere :
+That euer ani man y herd with ere:
 Ich man liked wele his gle;
 The fteward biheld and gan y fe,
-And knewe the harp als bliue ;
+And knewe the harp als bliue;
 Menftrel, he feyd, fo mot thou thriue,
-Whore hadeftow this haip, and hou ?
+Whore hadeftow this haip, and hou?
 Ypray that thou nic telle now.

 Lord, quath he, in vncouthe thede,
-Thureh a wildernes as Y gede ;
+Thureh a wildernes as Y gede;
 Ther Y founde in a dale,
 With lyouns a man to torn fmale,
-And wolues him frete with teth fo fcharp ;
+And wolues him frete with teth fo fcharp;
 Bi him Y found this ich harp,
 Wele ten gere it is y go.
-O ! quath the fteward, now me is wo !
+O! quath the fteward, now me is wo!
-That was mi lord, fir Orfeo !
+That was mi lord, fir Orfeo!
-Alias ! wreche what fchall Ydo,
+Alias! wreche what fchall Ydo,
 That haue fwiche a lord y lore,
 A way, that Ich was y bore.
 That him was fo hard grace y garked,
-And fo vile deth y marked !
+And fo vile deth y marked!
 Adoun he fel afwon to grounde,
 His barouns him tok vp in that ftounde,
 And telleth him hou it geth.